 Complex II of the respiratory chain, which is specifically involved in the oxidation of succinate, carries electrons from FADH to CoQ.
 The complex is composed of four nuclear-encoded subunits and is localized in the mitochondrial inner membrane.
 The iron-sulfur subunit is highly conserved and contains three cysteine-rich clusters which may comprise the iron-sulfur centers of the enzyme.
 Sporadic and familial mutations in this gene result in paragangliomas and pheochromocytoma, and support a link between mitochondrial dysfunction and tumorigenesis. [provided by RefSeq, Jul 2008]

 GeneCards Summary for SDHB Gene

 SDHB (Succinate Dehydrogenase Complex Iron Sulfur Subunit B) is a Protein Coding gene.
-Diseases associated with SDHB include paragangliomas 4 and pheochromocytoma.
-Among its related pathways are Alzheimer's disease and Carbon metabolism.
-GO annotations related to this gene include oxidoreductase activity and 4 iron, 4 sulfur cluster binding.
+Diseases associated with SDHB include Paragangliomas 4 and Paraganglioma And Gastric Stromal Sarcoma.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Carbon metabolism.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and 4 iron, 4 sulfur cluster binding.

 Iron-sulfur protein (IP) subunit of succinate dehydrogenase (SDH) that is involved in complex II of the mitochondrial electron transport chain and is responsible for transferring electrons from succinate to ubiquinone (coenzyme Q).